 Oskar Sala and Alfred Hitchcock working on the sound effects for “The Birds”

 The Oscillon was a one-off vacuum tube instrument created by Dr. W.E.
 Danforth to play the wind instrument parts for his local amateur Swarthmore Symphony Orchestra.
-The instrument was played by sliding the finger over the metal box to produce French Horn or Bass Clarinet tones fro the loudspeaker:
+The instrument was played by sliding the finger over the metal box to produce French Horn or Bass Clarinet tones from the loudspeaker:

 When he is not experimenting on cosmic rays, high-haired Director William Francis Gray Swann of Franklin Institute’s Bartol Research Foundation, plays a cello.
 Young William Edgar Danforth, his assistant, plays a cello too.
 Both are mainstays of the Swarthmore (Pa.)
 Symphony Orchestra, a volunteer organization of about 40 men and women who play good music free.
 Because nobody in the orchestra can handle a French horn or a bass clarinet, Drs.
 Swann and Danforth built an electrical “oscillion” so ingenious that it can be made to sound like either, so simple that a child can master it.
 Last week at a Swarthmore concert the oscillion made its world debut, playing the long clarinet passages in Cesar Franck’s D Minor Symphony without a mishap.
 Listeners thought the oscillion lacked color, was a little twangier in tone, otherwise indistinguishable from the woodwind it replaced.

-The Danforth & Swann oscillion is a simple-looking oblong wooden box with an electrical circuit inside.
+The Danforth & Swann Oscillion is a simple-looking oblong wooden box with an electrical circuit inside.
 Current flows through a resistance, is stored up in a condenser, spills into a neon tube, becomes a series of electrical “pulses.”
 A loud speaker translates the pulses into sound.

 Boris Yankovsky (1904-1973) worked with the Multzvuk group as a pupil of Arseney Araamov at Mosfilm, Moscow from 1931-32.
 However he grew disenchanted with what he considered to be an over simplified way of approaching acoustics.
 Yankovsky realised that pure uniform waveforms do not represent timbre and that a more complex spectral approach needed to be developed.
 In 1932 Yankovsky left Multzvuk to pursue his ideas of spectral analysis, decomposition and re-synthesis .
 His project was based on his belief that it is possible to develop a universal language of sounds using combinations of hand drawn spectral ‘sound objects’ (similar to the much later cross-synthesis and phase-synthesis techniques).